Battle of Casma

+The Battle of Casma was a naval confrontation that occurred on 12 January 1839 during the War of the Confederation between Chile and the Peru–Bolivian Confederation.
+The battle took place in the bay of Casma, located off the Peruvian coast, 370 kilometers north of Callao.
+Although both sides claimed victory, in reality the three Chilean Navy ships, commanded by Roberto Simpson, defeated the four privateer vessels fighting on behalf of the Confederation.

-The government of the Confederation hired privateers to counter the Chilean navy, offering a bounty of 200,000 pesos for the destruction of the Chilean fleet.
+The government of the Confederation had offered a bounty of 200,000 pesos for the destruction of the Chilean fleet.
 When the Chileans lifted the blockade of Callao, four privateer ships sallied to earn that bounty.
-The ships were Mexicana (12 guns), Peru (10 guns), Arequipeño (6 guns) and Edmond (5 guns) under the overall command of Juan Blanchet, a former Lieutenant of the French navy.
+The ships were crewed by Peruvian infantrymen and foreign, mostly French, sailors under the overall command of Juan Blanchet, a former Lieutenant of the French navy.
+These ships were called: Mexicana (12 guns), Peru (10 guns), Arequipeño (6 guns) and Edmond (5 guns).

-The Chilean squadron, commanded by Roberto Simpson, consisted of Confederación (22 guns), Santa Cruz (20 guns) and Valparaíso (20 guns).
+The more heavily built Chilean squadron consisted of three ships: Confederación (22 guns), Santa Cruz (20 guns) and Valparaíso (20 guns).
 It was taking on firewood in Casma Bay when it was attacked by the privateers.
-The more heavily built Chilean ships inflicted heavy casualties on the privateers and captured the Arequipeño.
-Blanchet was among the killed.
+They inflicted heavy casualties on the privateers and captured the Arequipeño.
+The commander Blanchet was among the killed.
 The other privateer ships escaped while flying French flags but were intercepted by a French warship; the privateer squadron was subsequently disbanded.
-Both sides claimed victory.

 The Chileans gained naval supremacy in the southeastern Pacific.
 As a reward, Simpson was promoted to the rank of Commodore in the Chilean navy in May 1839.